 In Marine Ecology you will learn about the fundamental features and processes of marine systems.
-The following themes are developed: influences of physical variables at a range of scales on communities and productivity; ecology of plankton; dynamics of estuaries, structuring forces of benthic communities and macroalgal habitats; biogeography of the sea; invasions by introduced species; marine conservation.
+The following themes are developed: influences of physical variables at a range of scales on communities and productivity; ecology of plankton; dynamics of estuaries; structuring forces of benthic communities and macroalgal habitats; biogeography of the sea; invasions by introduced species; marine conservation.
 Practical classes include fieldwork and the design of field programs.
-The major part of the practical component is a high-level research project conducted during a six-day visit to Maria Island in the mid-semester break over Easter; attendance on the field trip is mandatory for the course.
+The major part of the practical component is a high-level research project conducted during a visit to Maria Island; attendance on the field trip is mandatory for the course.
 This incurs an extra charge to students.
 Students would find Antarctic Ecology (KSA307), Quantitative Methods in Biology (KSM309) and Freshwater Ecology (KZA355) particularly useful additional units.

 This unit attracts a levy of $100 per student, which is required to be paid into the School cashier (108081) prior to departure for the field trip.